Blake-Madden/tinyexpr-plusplus/TinyExprChanges.md

   - `permut`: alias for `npr()`, like the *Excel* function.
   - `power`: alias for `pow()`, like the *Excel* function.
   - `pmt`: returns the periodic payment for an investment or loan based on a constant interest rate, a fixed number of periods, and a present value (like the *Excel* function).
+  - `ppmt`: returns the principal portion of a payment for a specified period of an investment.
   - `pv`: returns the present value of an investment, like the *Excel* function.
   - `rand`: returns random number between `0` and `1`.
      Note that this implementation uses the Mersenne Twister (`mt19937`) to generate random numbers.